viking-sudo-rm/formal-language-understanding/README.md

 # Formal Language Understanding

 Codebase for investigating the semantic capabilities of language models in formal language environments.
 Specifically, in these environments, the process generating the training data is idealized in terms of pragmatic theory and controllable via many hyperparameters.
+This enables testing hypotheses about how speakers' pragmatic concerns embed semantic information in raw text that language models can leverage.

 ## Setup